Explanation of terms

 An Equivalent Full Time Student Load (EFTSL) unit is the measure of the course workload of a student.
 1 EFTSL is equivalent to 8 courses.

-A faculty is an organisational area within the University devoted to particular academic programs and research (eg Faculty of Science, Health and Education).
-Each faculty is headed by a Dean.
+A faculty is an organisational area within the University devoted to particular academic programs and research (eg Faculty of Science, Health, Education and Engineering).
+Each faculty is headed by an Executive Dean.

 Fee due date